About St. Anne’s School of Annapolis

 The strength of the School’s challenging academic program lies in our intentional social-emotional learning program, which is recognized as central to our work and a key understanding of child and brain development.
 We employ the tenets of Responsive Classroom and Developmental Designs holistically.
 Our core curriculum is based on central-subject studies, project-based learning, a Reggio-inspired approach to learning, a structured literacy approach based on the Science of Reading, robust world language instruction, and a rigorous, conceptual mathematics program.
 We are committed to vibrant arts, lab-based science and engineering, the thoughtful use of technology, and the relevance of mindful, nature-based, and outdoor education.
 We are strongly committed to service learning.
 As an Episcopal school, we promote and explore inclusive perspectives and embrace a commitment to anti-bias curriculum and diversity education in our teaching and learning practices.

-St. Anne’s School of Annapolis is hiring a Kindergarten Homeroom Teacher to instruct, guide, and supervise children in a warm, nurturing, student-centered environment that supports differentiated instruction.
+St. Anne’s School of Annapolis is hiring a Kindergarten Teacher to instruct, guide, and supervise children in a warm, nurturing, student-centered environment that supports differentiated instruction.
 With the support of the Lower School Program Head, this teacher will establish a safe and caring classroom community in which each child’s strengths, opinions, actions, and thoughts are valued.
 St. Anne’s School seeks life-long learners who possess the positive professionalism, community-mindedness, openness, engagement, and warmth that characterize our entire staff.

 Duties and Responsibilities: